agx-r/RNNRL-Agent/examples/PlayerMovementWithRNN.md

 ## How to Use

-1. Attach the `PlayerMovementWithRNN` script to the player object in your Unity scene.
+1. Attach the [PlayerMovementWithRNN.cs](./PlayerMovementWithRNN.cs) script to the player object in your Unity scene.
-2. Create a `RNNRLAgent` instance and assign it to the `agent` variable in the `PlayerMovementWithRNN` script using the Unity inspector.
+2. Create a `RNNRLAgent` instance and assign it to the `agent` variable in the [PlayerMovementWithRNN.cs](./PlayerMovementWithRNN.cs) script using the Unity inspector.
 3. Make sure the player object has a `Rigidbody` component attached to enable physics-based movement.

 ## Usage Details